Batcastle/SysAdminScripts/README.md

 System Admin/System Repair scripts

 ## SETUP
-To get started, grab a flash drive that is at least 4GB in size, click [this link to download the setup program](Windows/setup_RepairTools.bat?raw=1), move it to the flash drive, then run it!
+To get started, grab a flash drive that is at least 4GB in size, click [this link to download the setup program](Windows/setup_RepairTools.bat), then click the download button.
+Afterwards, move it to the flash drive, then run it!

 ## Usage
 Just right click on `autorun.bat`, and click `Run as Administrator`.